TheLandolorien/aoc-solver/README.md

 - `mock_puzzle_input`: Automatically loads the correct example puzzle input based on the context of the test being run.
 - `puzzle_module`: Automatically imports the module under test based on the context of the test being run (and allows us to have a numeric directory name when importing 😉).
+- `project_directory`: Returns the project root directory to help with path building.

 ### Integration Tests